 I somehow ended up with some pretty good height on this particular pavlova; often it’s a bit shorter.
 The outside is crisp meringue while the inside is marshmallowy and soft.
 I’ve had pavlova before where it was all crisp, and I definitely think the marshmallow inside is necessary.
 The whipped cream is lightly sweetened and has a little vanilla added.
 You can decorate with any kind of fruit you want, but berries, kiwi, and passionfruit are common.
 I wanted passionfruit but it was sold out at the one place nearby selling it for a reasonable price.
 It’s crazy how expensive and hard to find passionfruit can be here, especially since it’s apparently grown in California.

 This is a drink that is really popular in Australia, New Zealand, and, more recently, the Caribbean.
 The exact origin is unknown, but it’s said to be created in Australia in the late 1800’s and is sometimes referred to as Australia’s national drink.
 You can buy it premade, but this homemade version is made from Sprite mixed with a little lime and lemon juice and a few dashes of Angostura bitters.
 It’s a nice refreshing drink, especially on a hot day.

-A modern recipe would use baking powder, and many recipes call for butter rubbed into the flour, but to me this just results in a giant scone (or biscuit if you’re American) and it is not how damper should be.
+A modern recipe would use baking powder for leavening.
+Many recipes call for butter rubbed into the flour, but to me this just results in a giant scone (or biscuit if you’re American) and it is not how damper should be.
 I had a damper once which was amazing, and have been trying to replicate that ever since.
 The version I made here uses milk as the liquid, but the bread still wasn’t as soft as I was hoping for.
-I’m thinking some melted butter will help.
 If I ever find the perfect damper recipe I will be sure to share it!

 Cheese and Bacon Rolls